Why Risk Isn’t Always Bad – IHOP vs. IHOB

 19 Dec 2017

-Ad tracking surveys are vital for ensuring that your advertising campaigns and communication continue to have a positive impact.
+The benefits and boundaries of Ad tracking surveys are endless.
+Helping ensure that your advertising campaigns and communication continue to have a positive impact.
 By gathering quantitative data from consumers regularly, you can benchmark and audit a brand’s health and change strategy according to the outcome of the results.
 It is important for all ad tracking surveys to be customized to your needs, many setbacks are due to one-size-fits-all solutions that may not be appropriate to your brands needs.

 Initiating a tracker prior to a full ad launch allows the ad to create KPIs to measure the success of your advertising initiatives.
 Then, once the advertising is launched, the desired outcome is for the ad to be remembered by as many consumers as possible, that the advertisement is credible, is perceived to be communicating its intended message, and is liked.
 It is also key to determine if the advertisement outperforms the competition.